15 Fun & Free Things to do in Tucson

 The Linda Vista trail is my favorite quick, easy hike within the Tucson metro area.
 This one is located in Oro Valley, a nice suburb about 20 minutes north of the city.
 This beautiful trail features wonderful views of the Catalina mountains, Tucson’s most prominent mountain range.
 In fact, the trailhead is right down the street from gorgeous Catalina State Park, and thus, a great alternative for those who wish to save 7 bucks on the entrance fee.

 There are several trail options here including a fantastic little 0.7 mile loop which should take you no more than an hour or so.
 Despite being located right next to a strip mall, this trail is very peaceful, scenic, and rarely ever crowded.
 Beautiful saguaro cacti, as well as several other varieties of cacti, surround you in every direction.
 The mountain views are stunning, with the views being even more enchanting at sunset.
-This is also one of the best trails in town for spotting wildlife and the only place where I’ve ever seen a bobcat in the wild!
+This is also one of the best trails in town for spotting wildlife and the first place where I’ve ever seen a bobcat in the wild!

 Tip: Stop for a healthy lunch at Beyond Bread, a local bakery/sandwich shop with a menu similar to Panera Bread.
-Great sandwiches and delicious soup (try the tomato basil)!
+Great sandwiches and delicious soup (try the tomato basil).